MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-release-notes-update-one.md

       Set-AzureRmNetworkSecurityGroup -NetworkSecurityGroup $nsg
     ```

-2. Browse to the **CN0-VM** under Virtual Machines in the Azure Stack Administrator portal and **click Connect** to open a remote desktop session with the controller instance.
+2. Browse to the **CN0-VM** under Virtual Machines in the Azure Stack admin portal and **click Connect** to open a remote desktop session with the controller instance.
 Use the credentials specified during the deployment of App Service.
-3. Start **PowerShell as an Administrator** and execute the following script
+3. Start **PowerShell as an Administrator** and execute the following script:

     ```powershell
         Import-Module appservice